Zooz/aws-s3-multipart-copy/readme.md

 aws-s3-multipart-copy is based on the aws-sdk and therefore requires an initialized AWS.S3 instance.

-Also, it requires a logger instance weich supports 'info' and 'error' level of logging (meaning logger.info and logger.error are functions).
+Also, it requires a logger instance which supports 'info' and 'error' level of logging (meaning logger.info and logger.error are functions).

 ### Example
 ```js